Painting & drawing blog

 The degree of opacity

-In times gone by, Flake White (sometimes called ‘Snowflake White’) was the most common form of lead-based white paint.
-Flake white is actually not pure Lead Carbonate but has a certain amount of Zinc added to it to improve its texture.
-Its previous popularity is attributable to the fact that it has good qualities of colour, coverage and long-term stability, and it dries fairly fast.
-Unfortunately however it is not only difficult to prepare but is indisputably toxic and is now only sold with the stringent safety restraints outlined above.
-A modern alternative is Flake White Hue (see below).
-I prefer to avoid lead paint, however some purists still love its qualities and find alternatives like Titanium duller in contrast, when mixed with other colours.
+In times gone by, ‘Flake White’ (sometimes called ‘Snowflake White’) was the most common type of white paint.
+Flake White was actually not pure lead carbonate, but had a certain amount of zinc pigment added to it to improve its texture.
+This gives good coverage and stability, and dries fairly fast.
+Unfortunately however the lead content is not only difficult to prepare but is indisputably toxic, and is now sold only under the stringent safety conditions outlined above.
+I personally prefer to avoid lead paint, but some purists still love its qualities and find alternatives such as titanium dull in contrast, especially when mixed with other colours.

 Flake White Hue (oil paint only)

 A ‘hue’ colour is one that one made to approximate a traditional single-pigment colour which might be toxic or is in some other way undesirable.
 Manufacturers try to create hue colours that not only match the shade of the original pigment, but also behave the same way in terms of consistency and drying times.
 Winsor and Newton who make a ‘Flake White Hue’ from a mixture of titanium and zinc, claim that the colour has been formulated to match the drying rate of the original Flake White.